Falerhon/AdvancedNetwork/README.md

 Léa Bouchard
 BOUL15580206

-# WARNING
+# WHERE TO FIND THE SOLUTIONS :
+The client's target can be found in the ./samples/client The server's target can be found in the ./samples/server

-The project is divided in parts.
-To find the API part, go in the CubeGameAPI branch
+The API part of this project can be found in the CubeGameAPI branch